 Parents may choose to pay the balance for Camp in full by check or credit card.
 Alternatively, they may divide their payments out into an easy autobill payment plan where a portion of the balance is charged on the 15th of each month.
 Camp tuition balance is due in full by May 15th.
 Payments begin as soon as you enroll.

 Yes and yes!
 For returning campers, you’ll have the opportunity to sign up for our RCD (Returning Camper Discount), which gives you the exclusive right to save a bunk for next summer, lock in this year’s pricing, and save hundreds of dollars.
-We make it easy on closing day to sign up for RCD, which has a hard end date on September 15th.
-Open enrollment for new families begins on September 16th.
-We encourage first-year families to enroll online prior to September 16th so that you can be put first in line on our waitlist.
-When you enroll, you’ll automatically be waitlisted.
+We make it easy on closing day to sign up for RCD.
+Open enrollment for new families begins after the summer season.

 For first-time campers, we offer an early bird discount once you request information on our website.
 Be sure and check your email (the one you originally requested information from) to see if/when this is available.
-Only one discount is allowed per family.
+Only one discount is allowed per camper per family.